 BTL Marketing: When you need to drive immediate sales or engage with a specific segment of your audience, BTL marketing is more effective.
 It’s a cost-efficient approach, making it accessible to businesses of all sizes, and it provides more measurable results.

-In summary, ATL and BTL marketing serve different purposes within the overall marketing mix.
+Above the Line Marketing (ATL) and Below the Line Marketing (BTL) serve different purposes within the overall marketing mix.
 ATL marketing is about broad reach and long-term brand building, while BTL marketing focuses on targeted communication and immediate results.
 Businesses often use a combination of both approaches to create a well-rounded marketing strategy that addresses their various goals and objectives.
 Understanding the differences between these two strategies is essential for crafting effective marketing campaigns that align with your business objectives and resources.